Self-Drive Nova Scotia & Maritime Magic Treasures

 Pick up your hire car and head of the city westbound.
 Travel along the northern shore of St Margarets Bay and then arrive in the picturesque Western Shore area, just across the water from magnificent Oak Island.
 You’ll be spending two nights on the beautiful southern shores of Nova Scotia with breath-taking views of Mahone Bay.

 A full day to enjoy this lovely coastal resort.
-Take a stroll along the resort’s seaside trail and spot humpback and fin whales as they play off Tancook Island.
+Take a stroll along the resort’s seaside trail and spot minke and fin whales as they play off Tancook Island.

 Western Shore to Digby, Nova Scotia (98 miles)